 Thankfully, most mainstream streaming services support 4K HDR10, but select shows and movies within those apps will offer it — these are often very recent titles or original content produced by the streaming service itself.

 Dolby Vision, which offers arguably better quality imaging than HDR10 due to its wider colour range and higher peak brightness, is now also available through Chromecast, but it’s not as common a technology as HDR10 yet.

 And for truly cinematic audio, Dolby Atmos is available on the new Chromecast too — but as with Dolby Vision and HDR10, you’ll need to have high-quality equipment to experience it, so you’d need a speaker system that supports the technology.

 Given that Google TV is the interface of a streaming stick that you plug into a TV, it’s not in the same position as actual streaming services like Netflix, Amazon Prime Video and Apple who actually own a production house and produce exclusive content.

 The closest you’ll currently see to original programming from Google will be from its video-sharing platform YouTube, whose YouTube Premium service (formerly known as YouTube Red) produces a host of Originals.
 This will come at an extra cost (currently £11.99 per month) since YouTube Premium is a paid subscription service, but it’s standard for the first ‘episode’ of these originals to be available for free.

-You can currently pre-order it from Google in three colour options — ‘snow’ white, ‘sky’ blue and ‘sunrise’ pink — for £59.99 with free delivery for the 15th or 16th October, which is also when it’s expected to hit the stores.
+You can currently order it from Google in three colour options — ‘snow’ white, ‘sky’ blue and ‘sunrise’ pink — for £59.99.
+You can also choose to bundle in six months of Netflix for £89.99.